Skip to content

 The tool is based on MAP's low-overhead adaptive sampling technology that keeps data volumes collected and application overhead low.

-The Arm Performance Reports User Guide available from the Arm Forge web page or $ALLINEA_TOOLS_DOCDIR/userguide-forge.pdf on Perlmutter or Cori after loading an arm-forge module is a good resource for learning more about its features.
+The Forge User Guide available from the official web page or $ALLINEA_TOOLS_DOCDIR/userguide-forge.pdf is a good resource for learning more about some of the advanced MAP features.
+The variable ALLINEA_TOOLS_DOCDIR is defined by the forge module.

-To use the Performance Reports tool, simply load the arm-forge module to set the correct environment settings:
+To use the Performance Reports tool, simply load the forge module to set the correct environment settings:

-To collect performance data, Arm Performance Reports uses the same sampling libraries that MAP uses: MAP sampler (map-sampler) and MPI wrapper (map-sampler-pmpi) libraries.
+To collect performance data, Performance Reports uses the same sampling method as MAP.
 The same build and link rules as with MAP apply here.
-For info, please read the User Guide or the MAP web page.
+For info, please check Compiling Code to Run with MAP or the User Guide.

 In order to use this tool, you do not have to run your application in an interactive batch job session.
 Just make sure that the module is still loaded in the batch session (that is, in your batch job script if you use the tool in a non-interactive batch job):